 The first-generation population at Pitt-Johnstown far exceeds the national population and represents well over a third of our students.
 First-generation students and their families can have a difficult time navigating the campus.
 Therefore, we offer a variety of services designed to support and empower students and families to engage with campus services and opportunities.
-First-generation college students gain an introduction to college life through a program titled First at Pitt-Johnstown.

 - Mastering College: a one-credit course designed specifically to meet the needs of first-generation students to increase the likelihood of a successful college transition